wballard/superwatcher/README.md

 # The Server #
 The server is a node.js program, with socket.io, providing both the server and client library.
-This program looks at a root directory, under which you place all your command line programs, and maps them via convention to URLs.
-Each of the URLs ends up being a _callable message name_ over socket.io.

-So, you can GET the result of a command line program synchronously.
-You can POST to a command line program, and get the results synchronously.
-You can socket.io message and get the results asynchronously.

 ## Setup ##
 Superforker runs in a directory, its cwd.
 By convention, all the commands it runs are relative to this directory.
-In practice this means you do one of two things:
+In practice this means you do one of two things to deploy a server:

 * make git submodules in a directory to pull in other sets of commands
 * symlink like a fiend to pull things into your namespace

-This is to avoid the need to 'configure a root directory', and also has the benefit of keeping you from running any old command in `bin` -- like our friend `rm` for example.
+This is to avoid the need to _configure a root directory_, and also has the benefit of keeping you from running any old command in `bin` -- like our friend `rm` for example.